-The Contractor's QM/PI Programs, at a minimum, shall comply with the requirements specified in AMPM, ACOM, State and Federal Requirements, and this Section.
+At a minimum, the Contractor's QM/PI Program shall comply with the requirements specified in this section, AMPM, ACOM, and State and Federal requirements.

-Quality Management/Performance Improvement Program: The Contractor shall have an ongoing QM/PI Program for the services it furnishes to members, regardless of payor source or eligibility category [42 CFR 457.1240(b), 42 CFR 438.330(a)(1), 42 CFR 438.330(a)(3)].
+Quality Management/Performance Improvement Program: The Contractor shall have an ongoing QM/PI Program for the services it furnishes to members, regardless of payor source or eligibility category [42 CFR 438.330(a)(1), 42 CFR 438.330(a)(3)].

-The Contractor's QM/PI program shall be designed to achieve and sustain, through ongoing measurements and intervention, significant improvement in the areas of clinical care and nonclinical care which is expected to have a favorable effect on health outcomes and member satisfaction, as specified in AMPM Chapter 900 [42 CFR 328.330(a)(1), 42 CFR 438.330(b)(1-2)].
-The Contractor shall:
+The Contractor's QM/PI program shall be designed to achieve and sustain, through ongoing measurements and intervention, significant improvement (in the areas of clinical and nonclinical care) which is expected to have a favorable effect on health outcomes and member satisfaction, as specified in this section and AMPM Chapter 900 [42 CFR 328.330(a)(1), 42 CFR 438.330(b)(1-2)].

-- 1. Measure and report to the State, its performance, using standard measures required by the State or as required by CMS [42 CFR 438.330(c)(1)(i), 42 CFR 438.330(c)(2)(i)], - 2.
-Submit specified data to the State that enables the State to measure the Contractor's performance using standardized measures, as specified by the State [42 CFR 438.330(c)(1)(i)-(ii), 42 CFR 438.330(c)(2)(ii)], or - 3.
+- 1. Measure and report to the State, its performance, using standard measures (performance measures) as required by the State or CMS [42 CFR 438.330(c)(2)(i)]. - Submit specified data to the State that enables the State to measure the Contractor's performance using standardized measures (performance measures), as specified by the State [42 CFR 438.330(c)(2)(ii)]. - 3.
 Perform a combination of the above activities [42 CFR 438.330(c)(2)(iii)].